Crypt212/obsidian-vault/MindMap/Computer Science/Theory Of Computation/Finite Automata.md

 		- it outputs a **set of states**, meaning that on some states, one output could transition to any state of that output set (that's why it is called non-deterministic)
 - Although NFA could be more flexible and convenient, both NFA and DFA recognize the same class of languages: [[Regular Languages]].
 - A fundamental result in automata theory states that for every NFA, there exists an equivalent DFA that recognizes the same language.
+# Powerset/Subset Construction
-- The process of converting an NFA into an equivalent DFA is known as the subset constructionor powerset construction.
+- The process of converting an NFA into an equivalent DFA is known as the **subset construction** or **powerset construction**.